 New Savings Opportunities for Some Part-Time Workers

 Before the SECURE Act, employers could generally exclude part-time employees who work fewer than 1,000 hours per year from coverage under 401(k) plans.

-Under the SECURE Act, for plan years beginning after 2020, 401(k) plans must allow an employee to make elective deferrals (salary-reduction contributions) if the employee has:
+Under the SECURE Act, for plan years beginning after 2020, 401(k) plans must allow an employee to make elective deferrals (salary-reduction contributions) if the employee has both:

-- Worked at least 500 hours per year with the employer for at least three consecutive years, and
+- Worked at least 500 hours per year with the employer for at least three consecutive years

 For determining whether the three-consecutive-year standard has been met, 12-month periods beginning before January 1, 2021, don’t count.